Nihar Mukherjee

-Nihar Mukherjee (1920–2010) was an Indian politician who served as General Secretary of the Socialist Unity Centre of India (Communist) (SUCI (C)).
+Political career

 He was a founding member of the party in 1948 and became the General Secretary after the death of Shibdas Ghosh in 1976.
 He was also the Editor-in-Chief of the Proletarian Era, the official newspaper of the organization.

-During Mukherjee's early political career, he was a leader of the Anushilan Samiti.
-He was jailed during the Quit India movement.
+During Mukherjee's early political career, he was a leader of the Anushilan Samiti, where he came in close contact of Shibdas Ghosh.
+He was jailed during the Quit India movement for three years.
+Mukherjee played a decisive role in developing united left democratic movements in West Bengal.
+In 1962, he was detained in jail for one year under the National Security Act.
 Nihar Mukherjee died of cardiac arrest on 18 February 2010 in Kolkata.
 The party held a massive memorial meeting on 3 March 2010 to mourn the death of Nihar Mukherjee in the Netaji Indoor Stadium, Kolkata.